-It is also high in far and protein.
+It is also high in fat and protein.
 These are the two main macronutrients that our pets need to thrive.
 Many pets may need extra fat in their diet, as many commercial pet foods are not very high in fat.
-If your pet needs some extra fat in their diet, this is a great way to add it in.
+If your pet needs some extra fat in its diet, this is a great way to add it in.

 The Health Benefits of Chicken Liver for Dogs

-Vitamin A is found plentifully in liver and is important for digestion and reproductive organs.
-It is a powerful antioxidant.
-Vitamin D is an important nutrient with immune function.
-It can help protect against autoimmune problems and infectious diseases.
-It can support muscle and bone strength as well.
+Vitamin A is plentiful in liver and is important for the eyes, skin, muscles, nerves, and digestion.
+It is a powerful antioxidant as well.
+Vitamin D is also an important nutrient that plays a crucial role in bone mineral absorption and the regulation of calcium and phosphorus.
+It also helps to protect against autoimmune problems and infectious diseases.

 Copper and zinc can both support bone and joint health as well.
-They may also help your pooch with skin and coat problems.
+This may also help your pooch with skin and coat problems.

 Too Much Chicken Liver Isn’t a Good Thing

-There is such a thing as too much chicken liver, though.
+There is such a thing as too much chicken liver.
 Your canine can get too much fat in their diet, which can cause some health problems.
-For example, fatty liver disease is caused by too much fat in yoru pet’s diet, as well as other factors.
+For example, fatty liver disease is caused by too much fat in your pet’s diet, as well as other factors.

-In extreme cases, dog may lose the ability to move their neck or other limbs.
+In extreme cases, dogs may lose the ability to move their neck or other limbs.
 They may have trouble eating for this reason.
 This can lead to lameness and pain.
-Many dogs will begin to hide from their people, as petting and other physical contact can cause pain.
+Many dogs will begin to hide from their humans, as petting and other physical contact can cause pain.
 Other problems include paralysis, bone fractures, and decreased liver function.

 Can You Feed Your Dog Chicken Liver Every Day?